grame-cncm/faust/architecture/nodejs/README.md

 generating an addon for this framework.
 * `-debug`: prints compilation output.

+The generated addon will take the DSP name.

 ## Using the Generated Addon

 Generated Faust addons use essentially the same API than